Es ist an der Zeit Castlevania: Sinfonie der Nacht kam zum Wechseln

 Konami isn’t exactly unfamiliar with the console, entweder: it’s already released two extensive Castlevania collections in the past few years with Castlevania-Jubiläumskollektion und Castlevania Advance Collection, the latter of which would not even exist were it not for the success of Symphony of the Night.
 Tatsächlich, other than the glaring omission of the wonderful DS Castlevania games Morgendämmerung der Trauer, Porträt der Ruine, und Orden der Ecclesia (we’d like those too, gefallen!), you could argue that Symphony of the Night is the last missing piece in Konami’s 2D Castlevania era.
 Es ist auch, without question, the most influential game in the entire franchise, and one of the most important games released in the last 30 Jahre.

-So if anyone at Konami is reading thisYou know what to do.
+So if anyone at Konami is reading this… Sie wissen, was zu tun ist.

 But enough talkHave at you!”